Schaefer's theorem for graphs: Higher arity polymorphisms

 We remark that since $G$ is homogeneous and has only binary relations, the type of an $n$-tuple $a$ in $G$ is determined by its binary subtypes, i.e., the types of the pairs $(a_i, a_j)$, where $1\leq i,j\leq n$.
 In other words, the type of $a$ is determined by which of its components are equal, and between which of its components there is an edge.
-Therefore, a function $f: G^k\To G$ is canonical iff it satisfies the condition of the definition for types of 2-tuples.
-The polymorphisms proving tractability of reducts of $G$ will be canonical.
-We now define different behaviors that some of these canonical functions will have.
-For $Q_1,\ldots,Q_k\in\{E,N,=,\neq\}$, we will in the following write $Q_1\cdots Q_k$ for the binary relation on $V^k$ that holds between two $k$-tuples $x,y\in V^k$ iff $Q_i(x_i,y_i)$ holds for all $1\leq i\leq k$.
+Therefore, a function $f \colon G^k\To G$ is canonical iff it satisfies the condition of the definition for types of 2-tuples.